Long-billed Thrasher © Dorian Anderson / Macaulay Library

 Why didn't Merlin list my bird as a possible match?

-If you’re identifying a bird with the Step by Step ID tool, try changing your size, color, or behavior selection:
+If you are using Step by Step ID: Try changing your size, color, or behavior selection.

 Size: We suggest shifting your size response one to two notches from your original selection.
 It can be very hard to estimate the size of a bird you see.